stoman/MilightAPI/README.md

 ## Timer

-There is a timer available to fade from one color or brightness to another or switch the lights off after a certan amount of time.
+There is a timer available to fade from one color or brightness to another or switch the lights off after a certain amount of time.
 Timers can be used like this:

 ```